-Noëlla J. LeBrun Chair on behalf of the EC&C District Convention Host Committee some called it "the year of twenty-plenty", as great things were expected.
-However by the second month most of us
+Noëlla J. LeBrun Chair on behalf of the EC&C District Convention Host Committee some called it "the year of twenty plenty", as great things were expected.
+However by the second month most of s were willing the year away or wanted to rewind.
+Little did we know that our plans - Kiwanis Conventions, vacations amongst other things may now never be realised for the year 2020.

-Editor's Note
+Edítor's Note